-MSC are renowned for their lavish christenings and this one was no exception.
-Hollywood legend Sophia Loren, the Godmother of all MSC ships, was there to cut the ribbon and listening to Andrea Boceilli’s son Mateo sing, was a personal highlight for me.
+MSC are renowned for their lavish ship christenings, and this one was no exception.
+Hollywood legend Sophia Loren, the Godmother of all MSC ships, was there to cut the ribbon, and listening to Andrea Boceilli’s son Mateo sing, was a personal highlight for me.
 There were fireworks and an exclusive after party – all in true Italian style!
 To be honest, none of this really surprised me, what did, was the cruise ship….

 I had pre-conceived ideas about MSC Cruise ships.
 I was on board MSC Splendida in Dublin port a few years ago, and expected MSC Seaview to be an upgraded, modern version of Splendida.
 I was wrong.
 In fact with the exception of the Swarovski staircases, I saw very little similarity between the two cruise ships.

 MSC Seaview is extremely modern.
 She is bright, airy, elegant, sophisticated, I could go on and on.
 Live music bellowed from the atrium as we boarded.
 This four-storey dazzling masterpiece is the focal point of the ship.
 The Seaview bar is strategically placed at the bottom.
-This transforms from a morning café to a the perfect bar for an aperitif, and later to a dance floor when the late night entertainment kicks in.
+This transforms from a morning café, to the perfect bar for an aperitif, and finally to a dance floor when the late night entertainment kicks in.

 There is live music and entertainment in the atrium throughout the day, with a variety of bars on each deck.
-We went here on the first night and it was like being at a great concert, the atmosphere was electric with people singing and dancing on all decks overlooking the stage.
+We went here on the first night and it reminded me of being at a great concert – the atmosphere was electric, people were singing and dancing on all decks overlooking the stage.

 MSC Seaview has 20 different bars and lounges, each one offering something a little special.
-We hung out in the Champagne bar (as you do!).
-It serves a wide variety of bubbles to suit all tastes and if you pre-purchase the drinks package before you sail (€26 per day), you can enjoy prosecco here free of charge.
-Gin lovers will love the Platinum bar in the casino, where you can create the perfect Bombay Sapphire Gin & Tonic, by infusing it with floral, spicy or citrus aromas.
+The Champagne bar was a favourite of ours.
+It serves a wide variety of bubbles to suit all tastes, and if you pre-purchase the drinks package before you sail (€26 per day), you can enjoy Prosecco here free of charge.
+Gin lovers will love the Platinum bar in the casino, where you can create the perfect Bombay Sapphire Gin & Tonic by infusing it with floral, spicy, or citrus aromas.

 The sports bar is not your average sports bar either.
-There is sports memorabilia on the walls and massive TV screens playing a variety of sports, but the bar itself is classy.
-There are private booths with individual TV screens for private enjoyment, as well as football shaped bean bags for a relaxed homely atmosphere.
+There is sports memorabilia on the walls, and massive TV screens show a variety of sports, but the bar itself is classy.
+There are private booths with individual TV screens for private enjoyment, as well as football shaped bean bags for a relaxed casual atmosphere.
 It’s the type of bar than non-sports fans could go to and have a drink, while their partners watched the match.

-Not all bars are indoors.
-There are plenty of outdoor bars serving up cocktails or whatever takes your fancy.
+There are plenty of outdoor bars too, most serving up cocktails or whatever takes your fancy.
 I loved the Sunset bar at the back of the ship which conveniently plays music after dark.
 We enjoyed cocktails al fresco and danced until the small hours.
 It felt like I was on a super-yacht in Miami rather than a cruise-ship in Genoa!

 Food glorious food on MSC Seaview

 During my time as a travel agent I heard people complain about the variety of food on MSC cruises.
 To say MSC have upped their game is an understatement.
 The main buffet restaurant, called ‘Marketplace’ has a variety of options including its own pizzeria, offering delicious pizza slices.
-I also had tasty Nasi Goreng as well as breaded chicken fillets (I ate here twice!) and unlike many buffet restaurants, everything was hot!
+I also had tasty Nasi Goreng as well as breaded chicken fillets (I ate here twice!), and unlike some of my previous experience of buffet restaurants, everything was hot.

-I am not normally a big buffet fan, I hate the constant banging of plates and the hustle for seats.
-What I loved about this buffet is that it is surrounded on three sides by outdoor seating areas, which changes the whole buffet dining experience.
-I would happily dine there every day for lunch.
-They also have a small buffet restaurant close to the pool on deck 15 which has child accessible counters.
+I am not normally a buffet fan, I hate the constant banging of plates and the hustle for seats.
+What I loved about this buffet is that it is surrounded on three sides by outdoor seating areas – I would happily dine there every day for lunch.
+They also have a small buffet restaurant close to the pool on deck 15, which has child accessible counters.

 Kids facilities on MSC Seaview

 The facilities for kids on board are superb.
-There is a separate kids Forest Adventure Aquapark with slides and rope bridges as well as faster slides for older kids, or adults, depending on your mood.
-There are two racer slides with clear loops that extend out over the ship and a 367-foot water slide with lights and music that you slide down with a mat.
+The Forest Adventure Aquapark has slides and rope bridges, as well as faster slides for older kids – or adults, depending on your mood.
+There are two racer slides with clear loops that extend out over the ship, and a 367-foot water slide with lights and music that you slide down with a mat.
 I tried this and screamed the whole way down, but I loved it!